wazuh/wazuh-documentation/source/pci-dss/file-integrity-monitoring.rst

 	    Showing the changes made in a file is limited to only text files at this time.

 #.
-Update the frequency option of the ``syscheck`` block to your desired scan interval in seconds.
+In the agent configuration file ``/var/ossec/etc/ossec.conf``, update the frequency option of the ``syscheck`` block to your desired scan interval in seconds.
 In this case, our desired scan interval is every 1 hour (3600 seconds).

    .. code-block:: console

        <frequency>3600</frequency>

 #.
-We add the following configuration to the ``syscheck`` block of the agent configuration file ``/var/ossec/etc/ossec.conf``.
+Add the following configuration to the ``syscheck`` block of the agent configuration file ``/var/ossec/etc/ossec.conf``.
 This will enable monitoring of the file and ensure that when the file is modified, Wazuh generates an alert with the differences.

    .. code-block:: xml